backupbrew/switchbrew/Shared Database services.md

 ## Cmd14

-Takes an input u128, a type-0x6 output buffer containing an array of u64s, and returns an output u32.
+Takes an input u128 userID, a type-0x6 output buffer containing an array of u64 titleIDs, and returns an output u32 for actual total output entries.

+Returns a list of titles played by the specified user.

 ## Cmd15